Reading: Reading Fluency & Strategies

 The Active Reading Cycle

 - Predict: Look at the title and any pictures.
-Make a quick guess about what the text will be about.
+Make a quick guess about the text.

-- Read: Read the first section or paragraph of the text.
+- Read: Read the first section or paragraph.

 - Pause & Check: Stop reading.
 Was your prediction correct?
 What new information do you have?

-- Revise & Repeat: Make a new prediction about what will happen next.
-Then, continue reading to see if you are right!
+- Revise & Repeat: Make a new prediction about what will happen next, then continue reading!

 Let's practice the cycle with this short story.